When hosting a graduation party on a budget, there are many things to consider. Will it be an open house, or will it be

 Here is my most extensive savings advice.
 Many companies and organizations will rent out tables, chairs, and tents.

-I would suggest first, before doing any of that check around to see if you can borrow from friends, family, and neighbors.
+Before doing any of that, I would suggest checking around to see if you can borrow from friends, family, and neighbors.
 I think everyone may own at least one EZ Up tent.

 We have a big white one that’s 10 x 30 that will be pulled out and put up.
 But we also will borrow a couple of 10 x 10 and 12 x 12 for additional cover if the weather is terrible.

 We have ten old heavy tables that my elderly neighbor gave us after they moved out.
 They are old and a little rough, but they will be good as new by covering them with a table cloth.

 My only concern was for chairs.
 We have quite a few for outdoor seating, but I was just concerned that there wouldn’t be enough to eat by the tables.
-So I included in our supplement to invitation a request for guests to bring their chairs.
+So I included a request for guests to bring their chairs in our supplement to the invitation.